Dillisk - palmaria palmata

 Dillisk (palmaria palmata) also known as dulse, dilsk or creathnach grows along the the low tide line on rocky exposed shores and is easily identified by its maroon coloured leathery fronds.
 Hand picked and left to dry in the wind, it makes a salty chewy snack that pairs well with dark ales and stouts.
 Alteratively try Dillisk Kimchi or add flavour to potato dishes (dillisk champ), boiled and pureed like a laverbread, or to make a dillisk dashi (a Japanese style soup stock).
 Dillisk is traditionally eaten as a snack in Ireland, Scotland, Iceland, Greenland, Norway and the Faroe Islands and is an excellent source of dietary iodine.

-Material: water based inks on a 50 gsm handmade Japanese washi paper with deckled edge
+material: water based inks on a 50 gsm handmade Japanese washi paper with deckled edge

-Size: 52 cm x 43 cm, fits our medium hanging frame
+sze: 52 cm x 43 cm, fits our medium hanging frame

-Colour tone range: deep cadmium and red umber with bright flashes of blue ocher and rubin red
+colour tone range: deep cadmium and red umber with bright flashes of blue ocher and rubin red

 Ink colour tone variations are unique to each print, hand signed and dated by the printmaker